 When working night shifts surrounded by drunks, hookers, pimps, dealers and other assorted pillars of society, you had to make your own fun.

-Sometimes it was writing a speeding ticket on a “pimpmobile” while it was double parked outside Bob’s Soul Food while the driver was picking up some food.
+Sometimes it was writing a speeding ticket on a pimp while he was double parked outside Bob’s picking up some food.

 Other times it was just pretending to be a little crazier than you really were.